durhenkd/Young-Family-Feud/README.md

-# YOUNG ADULT FEUD
+# Young Adult Feud

-This a almost-copy of the family feud game that is meant to be played in the browser.
+This a almost-copy of the popular show "Family Feud" that is meant to be played in the browser.

 ## Install

-The "game" does not yet have a release, so in order to install and run it just clone the repository:
+This "game" does not yet have a release, so in order to install and run it just clone the repository:
 ```
 git clone https://github.com/durhenkd/Young-Family-Feud
 cd Young-Family-Feud
 ```

-The make sure you have npm installed:
+Then make sure you have npm installed:
-- For Windows go to the [Node.js page](https://nodejs.org/en/download) and install the appropriate windoes version.
-It will also install `npm` for you.
+- For Windows go to the [Node.js page](https://nodejs.org/en/download) and install the appropriate version.
+It should also install `npm` for you.
 - For Arch-based Linux distros (like Manjaro):
   ```
   $ sudo pacman -Syu nvm